xylops/Ulysses/readme.md

 * Keeping foundation to just 6.2.4 due to slight bugs on the setting.scss (solved)

 **Todo**
-* Adding Pagination to clientMangement, invoice system, productDetail, inventory Record
+* Adding Pagination to clientMangement, invoice system (complete)
-* Inventory Management List
+* Inventory Management List(complete)